 |8.||Immigration Agents, Immigration Consultants, and Notaries will rarely suggest that a client consider investing in a privately-owned business over which he has some control.
 Instead, they will encourage investor immigrants to invest in Regional Center programs where the client’s investment is at risk without his ability to manage that risk.|

 There is nothing inherently wrong with using Immigration Agents, Immigration Consultants, and Notaries – as long as you, as a client, understand the limitations of their services and how that fits with your immigration needs.

 Our advice is simple: Be careful and cautious.
 The only shortcut to successful immigration is to do it right the first time.
 That’s why the only choice is to engage a qualified Immigration Attorney as your advisor and representative.

-If you have questions, contact Dr. Gregory Finkelson and our Immigration Attorneys at ACS Law Offices.
-Our entire staff at American Corporate Services is prepared to assist you and show you how we can help to make your immigration dream come true.
+If you have questions, contact our Immigration Attorneys at ACS Law Offices.
+Our entire staff are prepared to assist you and show you how we can help to make your immigration dream come true.